SCCapstone/Neptune/Documents/API.md

     "notificationIcon": "base64:image", // Base64 representation of the notification icon

-    "title": "Testing", // Title of the notification "type": "text", // Notification type (text, image, inline, chronometer)
+    "title": "Testing", // Title of the notification "type": "text", // Notification type (standard, timer, progress, media, call)

     "contents": { // Content of the notification "text": "Just a basic notification", // The text description "subtext": "Beep bop", // Subtext
         "image": "base64:image", // Image in base64
-        "timerData": {}, // Data related to timer "progress": {
-            "max": 100, // Maximum value
-            "min": 0, // Minimum value
-            "current": 50 // Current position
-            "description": "blah blah this may not actually exist." // Data associated with the progress bar, such as a title or something
-        },

         "actions": [ // Buttons or textboxes, things the user can interact with {
-                "id": "action_read", // The 'name' of the action "text": "Mark as Read", // The text displayed on the button "type": "button" // Button OR textbox
+                "id": "action_read", // The 'name' of the action "type": "button", // Button OR textbox OR combobox

-            },
+                "contents": "Mark as Read", // The contents (title/text/name) of the button },
             {
+                "id": "textbox", // The 'name' of the action "type": "textbox", // Button OR textbox OR combobox

+                "hintText": "Type a message...", // Unique to text box, the "hint" "allowGeneratedReplies": true // Allow those generated smart replies "contents": "", // The text already typed (may not be accessible, pretend this does not exist) },
+            {
-                "id": "textbox", // The 'name' of the action "text": "", // The text already typed "hintText": "Type a message...", // Unique to text box, the "hint" "type": "textbox" // Button OR textbox
+                "id": "textbox", // The 'name' of the action "type": "combobox", // Button OR textbox OR combobox

+                "choices": [ // Choices the user gets "Option 1",
+                    "This option"
+                ],
+                "hintText": "Type a message...", // The hint of the combobox }
+        ],

+        "timerData": {
+            "countingDown": true  // Whether the chronometer is counting down (true) or up (false) (default true) }, // Data related to timer
+        "progress": {
+            "value": 50, // Current position
+            "max": 100, // Maximum value
+            "isIndeterminate": false,
         }
-        ]
     },

     "onlyAlertOnce": true, // only like the sound, vibrate and ticker to be played if the notification is not already showing.
-    "priority": 0, // #setImportance
-    "timestamp": "2040-04-23T18:25:43.511Z", // When this item was displayed "isActive": true // Display this.
+    "priority": 0, // Can be "max", "high", "default", "low", and "min" "timestamp": "2040-04-23T18:25:43.511Z", // When this item was displayed "isSilent": true // Display this / is silent
  }
 ]
 ```